UBCMint/fullstack-moss-app/mint-backend-tauri-app/README.md

 - By starting the application the connection also starts

 #### Only Starting the connection
-- If you want to only start the connection and not the entire app
+- If you want to only start the connection and not the entire app, you have to `cd` into the `src-tauri` folder.
 ```sh
 cd ./src-tauri
 ```
+- then run it by
 ```sh
 cargo run --bin connection
 ```
 - To manually stop sending data: Ctrl + c

-*Note: *
 ## Future Plans

 - Process and transform data.